-In addition to medical, nursing and midwifery texts, there are several publications which you may find useful for you and your patients.
+In addition to medical, nursing and midwifery texts, there are several publications which you may find useful for yourself and your patients.

 Miscarriage Association leaflets